ZYY0844/radarODE-MTL/README.md

 ```

 ### Tips
-If you only want to realize the ECG recovery and do not care too much about noise robustness, please change [here](https://github.com/ZYY0844/radarODE-MTL/blob/54f4bb658dad03778d2e47032d6482819fe76791/Projects/radarODE_plus/main.py#L170) to ``Given_weight``, and dierctly use 4-sec ECG as ground truth.
+If you only want to realize the ECG recovery and do not care too much about noise robustness, please change [here](https://github.com/ZYY0844/radarODE-MTL/blob/54f4bb658dad03778d2e47032d6482819fe76791/Projects/radarODE_plus/main.py#L170) to ``Given_weight``, and directly use 4-sec ECG as ground truth.

 More details on the available MTL Architectures, Optimization Strategies and Datasets please refer to [LibMTL](https://github.com/median-research-group/LibMTL).